ddev/ddev.com/src/pages/blog/ddev-an-alternative-to-mamp-for-a-php-dev-environment.md

 With DDEV-Local on the other hand, everyone on your team can install the same tools and share project files quickly and easily.
 The brilliant part is that you can ship the entire project with the DDEV-Local configuration to a colleague and they can spin up the exact same environment in seconds.
 DDEV significantly reduces the answer space when debugging because the environment is contained and controlled with straightforward configuration files.
 This also makes DDEV an ideal tool for open source contribution because contributors can get on board and start working immediately during sprints.

 No need to think about configuration details in order to get your shared project up and running locally.
 When you run `ddev start` you’re already inside your project with local URLs provided to you in the command line.
 For more local environments, just run `ddev config` and `ddev start` in each project.
 To import existing files for a project that you’ve pulled from your live site, [follow a couple quick steps](https://ddev.readthedocs.io/en/latest/users/cli-usage/#importing-assets-for-an-existing-project) using `ddev import-db` and `ddev import-files`.
-If you’re looking for a mac OS alternative for MAMP, you should consider DDEV if you need a tool that works on other platforms too.
+If you’re looking for a macOS alternative for MAMP, you should consider DDEV if you need a tool that works on other platforms too.

 ## Deployment or delays?